 Annual membership initially costs $59.95 and is automatically renewed at $69.95/year.
 Spirit also offers a trial membership for $19.95 valid for 60 days.
 Trial memberships are only available to purchase while booking a flight and the benefits won’t begin until your next purchase so it’s best to just pay for an annual membership if you want to use the benefits right away.

 In addition to exclusive fares, Spirit’s $9 Fare Club members also receive a discount on bag fees.
 This can be worth it to join alone since Spirit charges fees for any bags larger than a small personal item.
-Members save $5 each way for carry-on bags and $9 each way for checked bags.
+Members save $9 each way for both carry-on and checked bags.
 Again, if you’re traveling with multiple people and multiple bags, the savings add up quickly.

 Unfortunately, members-only fares do not get discounted during Spirit’s weekly promo code sales, but since members can receive discounts on bag fees, there is still some value for members even if there are no exclusive fares available on your travel dates.
 Another notable downfall of the program is that member fares must be purchased online, so you can’t go to the airport and save the online booking fee as you can do with standard fares.